Grammarly Review 2019: Is Grammarly worth it? A Human Editor Weighs In

 For example, check out their explanation on sentence fragments:

-This means that you not only ensure that your documents, emails, and posts are written with top-level English grammar, but also that you will slowly and proactively improve your writing naturally simply through Grammarly’s micro-lessons.
+This means that you not only ensure that your documents, emails, and posts are written with correct English grammar, but also that you will slowly and proactively improve your writing through Grammarly’s micro-lessons.